kevin931/poetic/README.md

 * tensorflow >= 2
 * nltk
 * gensim
+* numpy

 If you have encountered an issue with installation or dependencies, please open an issue so that I can help you out!

 ## Usage
 Poetic supports three modes: command-line usage, python import, and GUI.
+For a detailed guide on examples and other common usages, visit the [Tutorials and Examples](https://poetic.readthedocs.io/en/latest/usage/index.html) section of the documentation.

 ### Command-line Mode
-A single command is sufficient without need of a python script.
+A single command is sufficient without need of a python script or launching the GUI.

 #### Flags
 - ``-s`` or ``--Sentence``:  Supply a sentence or a string of text as an input.